LINEAR AMPLIFIER RELAYS

 - 15mS for the ORION & OMNI VII

 - 17mS for the EAGLE

 In addition, the ORION and OMNI VII also have post-dit delay (hang) adjustable in a software menu.

-The EAGLE does not have this feature as standard, but it is available as an option.
+The EAGLE does not have a post-dit hang-delay feature as standard, but it is available as an option.
 You will need to purchase the Model 318 Amp Keyer.
 You may also purchase one of several 3rd party devices that solve this problem.

-As can be seen in the pictures below, the T/R relays inside various amplifiers came in 3 tifferent styles with significant size, power-handling and especially speeds!
+As can be seen in the pictures below, the T/R relays inside various amplifiers came in 3 different styles with significant size, power-handling and especially speeds!

 The Open-Frame relay has been used in amplifiers dating back to the days of the Drake L4B, Henry Amps, and Heathkit amps.
 It was big, bulky, noisy, and very s-l-o-w, but it could handle a decent amount of power, even with slightly higher SWR.

 Many modern amplifiers now use much smaller plastic-enclosed relays.
 As you see, they have tiny solder pins as connections.
 Their 7mS is fast enough for safe QSK operation with all transceivers that offer at least the pre-dit delay.
 These are quieter than the open-frame relays, but they obivously are not as robust.
 Never-the-less, they can easily handle medium amounts of power (say, 1kW), as long as the SWR is not too high.